danintel/sawtooth-faq/consensus.rst

 Does the PoET CFT implement the same consensus algorithm as PoET SGX?
 ------------------------------
 Yes--they are same same consensus algorithm.
-The difference is the PoET CFT also simulates SGX hardware, allowing PoET to run on non-SGX hardware.
+The difference is the PoET CFT also simulates the enclave module, allowing PoET to run on non-SGX hardware.

 For PoET CFT (PoET Simulator), should I generate my own ``simulator_rk_pub.pem`` file or do I use the one in ``/etc/sawtooth/`` ?